 T-Mobile has a pretty big lineup of both iPhones and Samsungs—including older models if the price of a just-released phone makes you queasy.
 And if you’re a Google fan, you can even grab a new Google Pixel 3a or 3aXL.
 Heck, T-Mobile is also the only carrier where you can pick up the new OnePlus 7 Pro in-store.

 |Make||Models available||Learn more|

-Be ready to share your credit score—even average credit means you’ll most likely need to fork over a down payment on your phone along with monthly payments.
-This seems fairly common with other top four cellphone service providers, although we didn’t get asked about our credit when we signed up for Verizon.
+Be ready to share your credit score—even average credit means you’ll most likely need to fork over a down payment along with monthly payments.
+This is fairly common with other top four cell phone service providers, although we didn’t get asked about our credit when we signed up for Verizon.